Guitar Recording Software for Mac and PC

 LEGEND FOR THE HARDWARE COMPATIBILITY CHART BELOW

 The Latency Error was measured by recording with the output plugged into the input of the device and measuring the offset between recorded layers in RiffWorks.
-Most measurements were taken at either 256 or 512 sample buffer size.
+Most measurements were taken at either 256 or 512 sample buffer sizes.

 The Rating is based on the Latency Error Sonoma measured as well as any trouble we had getting the drivers working.